Books & More for Santa Cruz Readers...

 You’re not likely to stumble upon this gem unless you’re given to browsing technical tomes on boat construction.
 But oh, how lucky you’d be!
 This engrossing portrait of a cranky, brilliant craftsman racing against terminal illness is also a family saga: master wooden boat builder Joel White was the son ...
 [Read more]

-Posted by curious on Nov.
+Posted on Nov.
 30, 2009

 Tags: non-fiction